IBM/ibmcloud-storage-volume-lib/README.md

 This library is for volume and snapshot management(create, delete, modify etc).
 As of now this only have block snapshot and volume creation functionalities but going forward it will have more functionalities.

-# Purpose:
+# Purpose
-By using this library user can enable multiple volume providers as well by just adding/modifying configuration, as of now this library has only Softlayer provider(block only) support.
+By using this library user can enable multiple volume providers by adding/modifying configuration.

-# How to use:
+# How to use
-To use this library user need to see what all capabilities are there in this library by just checking `ibmcloud-storage-volume-lib/lib/provider/*_manager.go` files and concreate implementation for each provider which can be seen under `ibmcloud-storage-volume-lib/volume-providers` directory.
+To use this library user need to check what all capabilities are supported in this library by checking `ibmcloud-storage-volume-lib/lib/provider/*_manager.go` files and concreate implementation for each provider which can be seen under `ibmcloud-storage-volume-lib/volume-providers` directory.

-NOTE: as of now this library has only Softlayer block & file support

-## Steps to use:
+## Steps to use
 Following steps has to followed by user to use this library
-### Step 1:
+### Step 1
 Update the glide.yaml to get the source code of this library, also only export the following packages to their application

 ```